 The proposed SEPS Knowledge Exchange should allow for interaction between practitioners with significant experience in the implementation of decentralised renewable energy solutions in the target region(s).

-SEPS Knowledge Exchange activities should relate to one or more of the following focus areas:
+SEPS Knowledge Exchange activities can relate to one or more of the following activities:

 - Capacity-building: strengthening the technical, managerial, communication or other skills of practitioners

 - South-South mutual learning: facilitating mutual learning among organisations active in the Global South

 - Practice-to-policy exchange: addressing potentials & barriers to specific energy technologies or delivery models to raise awareness and generate policy recommendations

 - Advocacy and awareness-raising: defining strategies for effective advocacy in critical topics; creating awareness on specific technologies and/or challenges relating to sustainable energy; implementing and supporting concepts for engaging the local population